-We look forward to meeting you at the AICS!
+We look forward to welcoming you to the AICS.

 1. EDUCATION MANIFESTO OF THE ESPRIT SCHOOLS

 The purpose of this Education Manifesto is to provide insight into the Esprit School members' collective outlook and our shared goals, expressed in five ambitions: